 “Postconviction appeal” includes any appeal from an order resolving a postconviction challenge to a judgment of conviction, sentence, or the computation of time served under a judgment of conviction, including, but not limited to, proceedings instituted under NRS Chapter 34.

-“Shall” is mandatory and “may” is permissive.
+“Shall” and “must” are mandatory and “may” is permissive.

-The past, present and future tense shall each include the others; the masculine, feminine and neuter gender shall include the others; and the singular and plural numbers shall each include the other.
+The past, present and future tense each include the others; the masculine, feminine and neuter gender include the others; and the singular and plural numbers each include the other.

+Comment: Only substantive edit is the addition of the term “must” to (e)(9) to reflect the replacement of “shall” with “must” in many of the rule amendments.